Gum Disease Treatment In Aurora, IL

-Gum specialists, Dr. Goetz and Dr. Martin, diagnose symptoms of gum disease, including swollen, tender, or bleeding gums, receding gums, and even bad breath.
+Gum specialist Dr. Goetz diagnoses symptoms of gum disease, including swollen, tender, or bleeding gums, receding gums, and even bad breath.
 Gum disease is a potentially dangerous inflammation of the gum line.
 If left untreated, it can negatively affect the bone that supports your teeth, necessitating invasive treatment methods.

 If a patient is not receiving treatment from our gum doctors at Smiles of Aurora, the gums can recede away from the teeth, which can trigger a variety of other dental and oral health problems.
 Fortunately, our Aurora dentists are here to expertly assess and treat the signs of gum disease.